Banbury and Cheltenham Direct Railway: A Chipping Norton branch line

-William Bliss had already motivated people in Chipping Norton to clamour for a closer station, and now he started correspondence with the directors of the OW&WR, proposing not merely a closer station, but a branch line into Chipping Norton itself.
+William Bliss had already motivated people in Chipping Norton to clamour for a closer station, and now he started correspondence with the directors of the Oxford, Worcester and Wolverhampton Railway (OW&WR), proposing not merely a closer station, but a branch line into Chipping Norton itself.
 At this stage, the directors declined to promise the branch line.

 The OW&WR line opened in 1853, and the local construction prior to the opening revived the desire of Bliss and his fellow citizens to ask for a branch line.
 By now the OW&WR was in serious financial difficulty, the cost of construction of their line having seriously overrun the estimate, and agreement to any new commitment was out of the question.
 In August 1853 Bliss and his friends, realising that persuading the OW&WR to build a branch was impossible, considered building the line themselves.
 John Fowler, the OW&WR engineer, gave advice and encouragement, and at the end of the year an estimated cost of £24,000 was arrived at, and local people were enthusiastic enough to subscribe the necessary capital.
 Sir Morton Peto took £14,000 and was the contractor for the construction.

-The only difficulty in proceeding in Parliament was a last attempt by the GWR to insist on the broad gauge being adopted.
-This demand was lost and on 31 July 1854 the Oxford, Worcester and Wolverhampton Railway (Chipping Norton Branch) Act was passed; it would be a narrow (standard) gauge line, sponsored by the OW&WR company.
+The only difficulty in proceeding in Parliament was a last attempt by the Great Western Railway to insist on the broad gauge being adopted.
+This demand was lost and on 31 July 1854 the Oxford, Worcester and Wolverhampton Railway (Chipping Norton Branch) Act 1854 (17 & 18 Vict. c. ccix) was passed; it would be a narrow (standard) gauge line, sponsored by the OW&WR company.